 With this example, the Chase Sapphire Reserve leaves you ahead.
 It’s important to understand, however, that this card only gives you 5X points for airfare and 10X points on hotel stays and rental cars booked through Ultimate Rewards.
-This means you have a lot less flexibility and lower potential to get a great deal, but the same could be said for Amex Platinum.
-If you decide to not book through an issuer’s travel portal, you still earn 3X points on travel with the Sapphire Reserve.
+This means you have a lot less flexibility and potential to get a great deal, but the same could be said for the Amex Platinum.
+If you decide not to book through an issuer’s travel portal, you’d still earn 3X points on travel with the Chase Sapphire Reserve.

 Why you should get the Chase Sapphire Reserve

-The Chase Sapphire Reserve is best for consumers who want to earn 3X points on all their travel purchases and not just ones that meet specific criteria.
+The Chase Sapphire Reserve is best for consumers who want to earn 3X points on all of their travel purchases and not just ones that meet specific criteria.
 Since you get 50 percent more travel value when you use points to book through the Chase travel portal, this card is also valuable for anyone who wants some added flexibility in their travel plans.
-Remember that the Chase portal partners with Expedia.com, so you can use this portal to book travel with any provider that offers airfare, hotels, rental cars, experiences and more.

-And because you’ll earn 10X points on Lyft purchases (through March 2022), the card is also ideal for anyone who uses this rideshare company frequently and especially for long, expensive rides.
+And because you’ll earn 10X points on Lyft purchases (through March 31, 2022), the Chase Sapphire Reserve may be worth it for anyone who uses this rideshare company frequently (especially for long and expensive rides).

-Other Chase Sapphire Reserve benefits include a Priority Pass Select airport lounge membership, credit toward Global Entry or TSA PreCheck (up to $100) and a $300 annual travel credit good toward any travel purchase.
+Other Chase Sapphire Reserve benefits include a Priority Pass Select airport lounge membership, credit toward Global Entry or TSA PreCheck (up to $100) and a $300 annual travel credit.
 You’ll also get a handful of important travel insurance benefits, including trip cancellation/interruption insurance, primary auto rental insurance, trip delay coverage, lost luggage reimbursement, emergency evacuation coverage, travel accident insurance and more.

 The Chase Sapphire Reserve lets you redeem points for travel through the Chase portal, and you’ll even get 50 percent more value out of your points when you do.
-Additional redemption options include gift cards, statement credits, merchandise from Apple.com or Amazon.com and experiences.
+Additional redemption options include gift cards, cash back, statement credits, merchandise and experiences.

 Recommended credit score

-You need excellent credit to qualify for this credit card, which typically translates into a FICO score of 740 or higher.
+You’ll need excellent credit to qualify for this credit card, which typically means having a FICO score of 740 or higher.